MinchinWeb/Laudio/README.rst

 to have a+x, so Apache can traverse down into the directory

-How can i change the URL under which Laudio is being run
+How can i change the URL under which l-audio is being run
 --------------------------------------------------------
-If you want to let Laudio run under a different URL then localhost/laudio, like localhost/audio for instance, you can now easily adjust it.
+If you want to let l-audio run under a different URL then localhost/laudio, like localhost/audio for instance, you can now easily adjust it.

 Open the /etc/laudio/apache/laudio.conf and change the two lines to::